 You will see a new screen where you can name the new site.
 We’ll call it Stage Example here.
-After you’ll be shown all the credentials for you new site.
-Take note of the database user / name and password.
+After you’ll be shown all the credentials for your new site.
+Take note of the database user/name and password.
 The credentials can be reset at a later stage if you forget them.

 I’ll divide this section up in two so it is easier to know where we’re at.
-First revolves being logged into your new site and second being logged in your old site.
+The first revolves around being logged into your new site and the second being logged in to your old site.

 SSH into your new site and run the command: